thenameiswiiwin/.dotfiles/README.md

 ## Install

-**Note**: This install is if you have a new machine, and need everything setup.
+**Note**: This install as if you have a new machine, and need everything setup.
 This script automates the setup process for your development environment.

 ```bash